PlanB-Network/bitcoin-educational-content/courses/ln201/pt.md

 +++

+# Os fundamentais
-# Compreender a Lightning Network
+## Compreender a Lightning Network

 ![Compreender a Lightning Network](https://youtu.be/PszWk046x-I)